tsgates/arch-wiki-markdown/wiki/Disk_Encryption.md

 Benefits:

--   Preventing unauthorized physical access to operating system files (but see warning above)
+-   prevents unauthorized physical access to (and tampering with) operating system files (but see warning above)
--   Preventing unauthorized physical access to private data that may cached by the system.
+-   prevents unauthorized physical access to private data that may cached by the system

 Disadvantages:

--   unlocking/locking of the encrypted parts of the disk can no longer coincide with user login/logout, because now the unlocking already needs to happen before or during boot
+-   unlocking of the encrypted parts of the disk can no longer happen during or after user login; it must now happen at boot time

  In practice, there's not always a clear line between data encryption